 A typical use of the Metrics view is to find areas of interest using the graph, then zoom the Timeline to that range to see more detail about what is happening in your title at that point in time.

 The Selector Panel is used to choose the set of events and counters to graph.
 The available Metrics are grouped into four categories: Counters, Derived System Metrics, PIX CPU Events, and PIX GPU Events.
 Title-defined counters (created through calls to PIXReportCounter) are under a node entitled Title Custom in the Counters group.
 The Metrics in the Derived System Metrics are values that PIX computed as the capture was running.
 These Metrics are currently focused on memory event rates and CPU utilization.

 No Metrics are graphed by default (unless you’ve selected an event to graph in the Timeline).

 To graph counters, either find the counter you want to graph by expanding the Counters tree or by typing the name (or partial name) of the desired counter in the filter bar at the top of the panel.
 Once you’ve found the Counters you’d like to graph, select the checkbox next to the name of the counter with either the mouse or the spacebar to add it to the graph.

-The set of PIX CPU events that are available to graph are hidden by default.
+By default, the Selector panel shows only the top level PIX CPU and PIX GPU events.
+The rest are hidden by default.
 The potential for a large number of PIX events makes it impractical to list them all by default from a UI navigation perspective.
-The easiest way to find particular PIX events is to use the filter bar at the top of the panel.
-After entering your search text and hitting enter, the Selector Panel will be populated with all events and counters that matched the search criteria.
-The following picture shows set the of events that were found when searching for the string AppController.
+The easiest way to find particular PIX events that aren’t at the top level is to use the filter bar at the top of the panel.
+After entering your search text and selecting Enter, the Selector panel is populated with all events and counters that matched the search criteria.
+The following figure shows set the of events that were found when searching for the string RunSimulation.